 Perhaps the biggest gift Levy has is in creating community and bringing other like-minded people together.

 He’s created serious value for those in his life, and it comes back in spades when he does things like write a book.
 I personally have met a half dozen influential people at his events who have become friends or have shared my work with their friends.

 This is easily reproducible.
 Start your own dinner party series.
 Organize your friends for an adventure.
 Be the person that leads others rather than the one who waits for an invitation.

 Adventures do not happen by chance, but rather by creation.
 The same is true for your business.
 It won’t grow by itself until you work to provide others with value.
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.